Vitamin B6: Absorption, metabolism and excretion

 Vitamin B6 is absorbed in the jejunum of the small intestine by passive diffusion.
 Even extremely large amounts are well absorbed.
 Absorption of the phosphate forms involves their dephosphorylation catalyzed by the enzyme alkaline phosphatase.
 Most of the vitamin is taken up by the liver.
 There, the dephosphorylated vitamins are converted to the phosphorylated PLP, PNP and PMP, with the two latter converted to PLP.
 In the liver, PLP is bound to proteins, primarily albumin.
 The PLP-albumin complex is what is released by the liver to circulate in plasma.
 Protein-binding capacity is the limiting factor for vitamin storage.
 Total body stores, the majority in muscle, with a lesser amount in liver, have been estimated to be in the range of 61 to 167 mg.

 Enzymatic processes utilize PLP as a phosphate-donating cofactor.
 PLP is restored via a salvage pathway that requires three key enzymes, pyridoxal kinase, pyridoxine 5'-phosphate oxidase, and phosphatases.
 Inborn errors in the salvage enzymes are known to cause inadequate levels of PLP in the cell, particularly in neuronal cells.
 The resulting PLP deficiency is known to cause or implicated in several pathologies, most notably infant epileptic seizures.

+The half-life of vitamin B6 varies according to different sources: one source suggests that the half-life of pyridoxine is up to 20 days, while another source indicates half-life of vitamin B6 is in range of 25 to 33 days.
+After considering the different sources, it can be concluded that the half-life of vitamin B6 is typically measured in several weeks.

 The end-product of vitamin B6 catabolism is 4-pyridoxic acid, which makes up about half of the B6 compounds in urine.
 4-Pyridoxic acid is formed by the action of aldehyde oxidase in the liver.
 Amounts excreted increase within 1–2 weeks with vitamin supplementation and decrease as rapidly after supplementation ceases.
 Other vitamin forms excreted in the urine include pyridoxal, pyridoxamine and pyridoxine, and their phosphates.
 When large doses of pyridoxine are given orally, the proportion of these other forms increases.
 A small amount of vitamin B6 is also excreted in the feces.
 This may be a combination of unabsorbed vitamin and what was synthesized by large intestine microbiota.